13janderson/harpoon-float.nvim/README.md

+# This has been moved my owndedicated fork of harpoon: [here](https://github.com/13janderson/harpoon2)

+The

 # Motivation

 In general, I agree with the premise of harpoon in that you are often only editing the same 4-5 files at once but I find temporarily memorizing where each file is in the list